Headed Outdoors? Bear Safety Tips – Part Two

 Odors of all sorts attract bears, whether you are camping in the backcountry or frontcountry:

 - Don’t store food, trash, the clothes you cooked or cleaned fish in or scented products, including toiletries, in your tent.
-Store these items in an approved bear-resistant container or suspended according to local guidelines; generally, a minimum of ten feet above the ground and ten feet away from any part of the tree.
+Store these items in an approved bear-resistant locker or canister or properly hung according to local guidelines.
+BearWise recommends 10′ x 10′ x 10′ because black bears are great climbers and can really stretch out if they think they can snag some food.

-- If you’re in a drive-in campsite, store anything that could attract a bear out of sight in a locked vehicle.
+- If you’re in a drive-in campsite, store anything that could attract a bear out of sight in a locked vehicle with the windows rolled completely up.

 - Cook downwind and as far from your tent as practical.
+The gold standard is a 70-big-steps triangle between your sleeping, cooking and eating areas.
 Your fire ring or grill isn’t an incinerator; don’t burn food scraps or trash.

-- Don’t eat or slather on scented sunscreen while in your tent and resist the urge to go to sleep with a midnight snack tucked under your pillow.
+- Don’t store or eat food or spray or slather on anything scented (including lip balm) in your tent.
+Resist the urge to go to sleep with a midnight snack tucked under your pillow.
 Keep a flashlight, whistle and bear spray in easy reach instead.

 Set up backcountry camps away from dense vegetation and sources of natural foods.
 If you’re camping in a backcountry site that shows evidence of a recent bear visit (scattered trash, torn up fire pit, piles of bear scat), leave the area, find another place to spend the night and alert the local authorities when you get back into cell phone reception.
 TIP: Don’t camp along a wildlife trail that goes through a big patch of berries.